sk3106/NodeRP/README.md

 ## Installation
 - Put the folder named 'NodeRP' in your resources/\[local] folder
 - Create a Database with the name of your choice(don't forget to set it in config.js)
-- Add `ensure NodeRP` to server.cfg
+- Add `ensure NodeRP` to server.cfg just after the default FiveM resources
 - Add `add_ace resource.NodeRP command.add_principal allow` and `add_ace resource.NodeRP command.add_ace allow` to server.cfg
 - Open config.js and fill in the details such as MySQL username, password, discord webhook url etc
 - Start the server and enjoy